adithya2424/EmbeddedEdgeAI/README.md

 *Memory usage is calculated based on counting only the non-zero parameters to demonstrate the potential reduction in model complexity.
 Actual disk storage savings require a format that efficiently represents sparse matrices.*

 ## Contributing

 Contributions are warmly welcomed!
 If you have suggestions for improvements or ideas for new features, please feel free to submit an issue or a pull request.
 Your input is greatly valued as it helps make this project even better for everyone.

+## Acknowledgments

+This project incorporates code from the course "MIT 6.5940 EfficientML.ai," offered in Fall 2023.
+The course provided valuable insights and examples that have been adapted and used in this project.
+I extend my gratitude to the course instructors and MIT for making such resources available.

+For more information about the course and its materials, please visit [MIT 6.5940 EfficientML.ai Fall 2023](https://hanlab.mit.edu/courses/2023-fall-65940) or the course's direct link if available.